Operation Herkules: Airborne forces

 Command of the airborne component of Herkules was given to Generalmajor Kurt Student and Fliegerkorps XI.
 Student had commanded the German airborne assault in the Battle of Crete in May 1941.
 This time, Student had months to prepare and learn from the mistakes made on Crete.
 Knowledge of British defensive positions on Malta was extensive, thanks to meticulous aerial mapping by the Italians.
 Every fortification, artillery emplacement and AA battery was carefully scrutinised.
 Student claimed later that "We even knew the calibre of the coastal guns, and how many degrees they could be turned inland".
 Ten Gruppen of Junkers Ju 52 transports, with 500 aircraft, were allocated for the air landings, along with 300 DFS 230 gliders (carrying ten men each) and 200 larger Go 242 gliders (each carrying twenty-three men or a light vehicle/gun).
 Also to be included were two dozen Messerschmitt Me 321 Gigant gliders capable of carrying up to 200 fully equipped paratroopers or a 25 LT tank.
 These were to be towed by new He 111Z (Zwilling) five-engined versions of the He 111 medium bomber.

 The Regia Aeronautica would contribute 180 to 220 transport aircraft, mostly three-engined SM.75s (carrying 24–28 men each), SM.81s (12–14 men each) and SM.82s (30–34 men each).
-Given the 90 mi distance between Axis airfields on Sicily and the drop zones over Malta, it was possible for the motorised transports to make four round-trips per day.
-The aircraft were to drop one Italian and one German airborne division onto the southern side of the island.
+Given the 90 mi distance between Axis airfields on Sicily and the dropping zones over Malta, it was possible for the transport aircraft to make four round trips per day.
+The aircraft were to drop an Italian and a German airborne division onto the southern side of the island.
 The paratroopers had to secure the high ground behind the invasion beaches and seize a nearby airfield for Axis transport aircraft to land another division and supplies.
-Airborne units for the invasion included the German Fliegerdivision 7 (11,000 men) plus the Italian Paratroopers Division (7,500 men) and the airlanding 80th Infantry Division "La Spezia" (10,500 men) approximately 29,000 airborne troops.
+Airborne units for the invasion comprised the German Fliegerdivision 7 (11,000 men), the Italian 185th Infantry Division "Folgore" (7,500 men) and the airlanding 80th Infantry Division "La Spezia" (10,500 men), about 29,000 airborne troops.
 Preparations for the airborne assault included construction of three glider strips 25 mi south of Mount Etna on Sicily.